feehaam/feehaam/README.md

 <h1 align="center">Hey there 👋, I'm Shartaz Yeasar Feeham</h1>
-<h4 align="center">An active developer and a passionate programmer who loves to write code
+<h4 align="center">An active developer and a passionate programmer who love to write code
     in different languages and purposes.
 Skilled with different development platforms, interested in learning new technologies, systems and DSA; and looking forward to join a reputable organization to utilize my skills for the growth of the